Innovations from the Field

 INNOVATIONS FROM THE FIELD SERIES 2: CORONAVIRUS DISEASE (COVID-19) and vulnerable Populations

-The Innovations from the Field video series was created by the Iowa Healthcare Collaborative (IHC) to highlight the successes of hospitals, empower others to take similar actions and establish connections for mentorship.
+The Innovations from the Field video series was created by Compass Healthcare Collaborative to highlight the successes of hospitals, empower others to take similar actions and establish connections for mentorship.
 This iteration of the series was funded by a grant from the Iowa Department of Health and Human Services and features hospitals who were able to bring access to care to the most vulnerable populations in their communities despite the unprecedented pandemic.
-IHC heard feedback from hospitals that the recent statewide and national spotlight on health equity and the push for action has seemed like a daunting task.
+Compass heard feedback from hospitals that the recent statewide and national spotlight on health equity and the push for action has seemed like a daunting task.

 Quick Links: